-243 NE II.4 1105a30-b4, II.6 1106b19-24 & 1106b36; III.1 1110a1-5 & 1111a22-24, III.5 1114b21-25; Metaphysics I.2 982b26.
+57 NE II.4 1105a30-b4, II.6 1106b19-24 & 1106b36; III.1 1110a1-5 & 1111a22-24, III.5 1114b21-25; Metaphysics I.2 982b26.

-another not to threaten or use initiatory physical force against you.
+What liberals bring to the table, as a matter of political justice, is a greater recognition of this central importance of liberty and a more consistent protection of liberty in the form of an ethical, political and legal principle of justice: the right to liberty (and all of its corollaries and consequences).
+A right is a legitimately enforceable moral claim against the prior obligation of another not to threaten or use initiatory physical force against you.
 Not all the moral claims we have on the obligations of others are legitimately enforceable via the law or vigilantism.
 In the liberal tradition, only the moral claim to freedom from aggression can be consistently upheld as legitimately enforceable.
 The rights to life and property are two of its corollaries.
 A right to liberty is a right to a life of our own.
 And our right to liberty cannot be exercised if we are not allowed to keep and use the fruits of our labor as we see fit (provided we do not use our property to violate the equal rights of others to their own life, liberty and property).

 But so far we have not gotten deeply enough into the reasons, at the level of personal ethics, for why rational beings have rights and why we must respect them.
-I have said that our rights derive from a prior obligation of others.244 What gives us this obligation?
+I have said that our rights derive from a prior obligation of others.58 What gives us this obligation?
 Ultimately, what gives us this obligation not to aggress against others is our obligation to pursue a life of flourishing.
 To put it in a nutshell, since we are rational, political and social beings, we ought to deal with other such beings through reason, discourse, persuasion and cooperation, except when necessary to protect our own right to liberty (or the rights of others), rather than through violence and force.
 To do so is a matter of justice.